 The spirits distillery industry is evolving at speed as consumer tastes, habits – and demands – change.
 As the peak of the pandemic fades, these trends are becoming more prominent.

-As the world emerges from the Covid-19 pandemic in 2022, the alcohol industry is seeing a greater focus on health and wellbeing, increased demand for low- and no-alcohol (Nolo) drinks, more focus on green credentials, and a return to the classics.
+With the Covid-19 pandemic safely in the rearview, the alcohol industry is seeing a greater focus on health and wellbeing, increased demand for low- and no-alcohol (Nolo) drinks, more focus on green credentials, and a return to the classics in 2024.

 These trends have been exacerbated by months of Covid lockdowns around the world, which shuttered restaurants and hospitality venues, forcing consumers to create their own alcoholic drinks and mixes at home.